wowemulation-dev/warcraft-rs/docs/formats/graphics/wmo.md

 #### MOTX - Textures

-Null-terminated texture filenames used by this WMO.
+Null-terminated texture filenames used by this WMO. ✅ **Implemented**

 ```rust
 // Textures are automatically parsed and available in WmoRoot